DucNgo1822/05_exercises.Rmd/README.md

-# 05_exercises.Rmd
+# Animation-ggPlotlyProject.Rmd

-This one is about animation and ggplotly
+For this project, I want to create an animation using data from biking and triathlon in Mallorca.
+The project use animation and ggplotly.